 I walked down a pathway called History and Academy Walk at the foot of Mt.
 Ariko.
 I found some historic sites.
 The first one I found was the site of a clan school, Kodokan, established in 1775.

 Across from it, I found the birthplace of Tsutomu Sakurai (1843-1931), who contributed to the development of weather forecasting.

-Past a temple called Kyooji Temple, I crossed the bridge.
-I saw a heron in the brook.
+Past Kyooji Temple, I crossed the bridge.
+I saw an elegant heron in the brook.

 The pathway was very inspiring.
-I was motivated to study hard when I was thinking about those passionate and diligent people long time ago.
+I was motivated to study hard, when I was thinking about those passionate and diligent people a long time ago.

 After leaving the pathway and walking for a while, I found a beautiful building, Izushi Meijikan.
 The pseudo-Western style building was built as the county hall in 1887.
 Now it is used as a museum.
 Unfortunately, it was closed on that day.
 I hope to go back.

 One of the most impressive places in Izushi was Sukyoji Temple (or Takuan Temple).
 It was restored in 1616 by a Zen priest Takuan Soho.
 The crane-and-tortoise garden and the pond were designed and created by him.
 They were stunning.
 I loved all the gardens in the temple.
 They must be beautiful in other seasons, too.
 I look forward to my next visit.

 Photography was not allowed in the inside gardens.
 They were even more beautiful.
 They are really worth visiting!